INP-PM/FEDM/README.md

    - `reading_transport_coefficients()` is used to read the transport coefficients from the input files
    - `reading_rate_coefficients()` is used to read the rate coefficients from the input files

-2. Mesh for FEM discretization.
+2. Mesh for FEM discretisation.
 The mesh is either generated using a built-in function (structured mesh) or imported from the external (`.xml` or `.xdmf`) file.

 3. Function spaces.
 In the examples presented here, a fully coupled solution approach is used, so the native mixed element functions are used for the function space definition.
 The mixed element list is obtained using the custom function `Mixed_element_list()` which creates a list of the function elements.
 Since the number of functions varies from problem to problem, the procedure of function definition is automatised by calling the custom function  `Function_definition()`.